 We can say with confidence that EDI and EDIFACT have had a strategic role in shaping modern supply chains.

 When introduced, EDIFACT was revolutionary.
-It was the missing link eliminate paper and manual processes and thereby significantly speeding up operations and reducing costs.
+It was the missing link to eliminate paper and manual processes and thereby significantly speeding up operations and reducing costs.

 What are the structure and components of EDIFACT messages?

 United Nations needed to specify the message structure (header, detail, summary) and the content (syntax, data elements, composite data elements, segment, messages).
-The UN has also defined the number of characters per line and number of lines per box.
+The UN has also defined the number of characters per line and the number of lines per box.
 The logic of EDIFACT is very similar to the logic of languages: the information can be structured into "words" and then "sentences".
 The "words" are called data elements (it could be an invoice number or the time of shipment).
 The United Nations Trade Data Elements Directory (UNTDED) has defined around 700 data elements with associated codes.
-The data elements can be organized into "sentences" that are called as segments.
+The data elements can be organized into "sentences" that are called segments.
 The segments are then grouped to shape a message based on strict syntax rules.
 The segments, messages, and syntax implementation guidelines can be found in the United Nations Trade Data Interchange Directory (UNTDID).

-The handling of an EDIFACT message sounds simple: once you have generated it, you use a tool like EDI Value-Added Network (VAN) for the processing and transmission.
+The handling of an EDIFACT message sounds simple: once you have generated it, you use a tool like EDI Value-Added Network (VAN) for processing and transmission.
 The basic idea behind EDIFACT was to structure the data better before it would have been sent from one system to another and support multi-country and multi-industry exchange of business-critical information.
 If your trading partner’s system can understand an EDIFACT message, this is a simple and great solution – and that has been the original intention of EDIFACT.
-This thought leads us to our next chapter that is handling the main challenges of EDIFACT.
+This thought leads us to our next chapter, which is handling the main challenges of EDIFACT.

 Challenges with EDIFACT